-Papatango’s guide to playwriting, and how to navigate the new writing industry, will be published on 18 October 2018!
+Papatango’s guide to playwriting, and how to navigate the new writing industry.

 Writing a good play is only the first step towards becoming a successful playwright; it is just as crucial to understand all the practical and business elements of building your career.
 Being a Playwright transparently and honestly sets out everything you need to know, including clear and constructive advice on: